The following information is brought to you by Chippenham Hospital Radio.

 The Physiotherapy department at the hospital receive referrals from GP’s, Consultants and other health professionals.
 Once they have received your referral they will prioritise it to assess how quickly they need to see you.
 They try to see everyone as soon as they can and treat everyone with respect and dignity

 If they need to see you quickly, you are very likely to get a phone call from them, offering you an appointment within one to two weeks.
 If you have had the problem for more than six weeks it is likely that you will be added to their waiting list.
-You will then be contacted by our Central Booking Department and offered an appointment.
+You will then be contacted by the Central Booking Department and offered an appointment.
 If they are unable to contact you by telephone an appointment letter will be sent to you in the post.
 You may then receive an automated telephone call or text message reminding you to attend your appointment.

 If you do not attend your appointment and do not phone within 24 hours with a valid reason for not attending, you will be discharged.